Cannes 2017: Sonam Kapoor dazzles in a shimmery gold Elie Saab number, see pics

 Nonetheless, we were excited about what she had in store for us tonight after her glamorous run on the red carpet on Day 5 in a rose gold figure-hugging Elie Saab gown and needless to say, she didn’t disappoint.

 The actress was seen in a shimmery body-fitting Elie Saab number with a plunging neckline which was cinched at the waist with a sleek gold belt.
 We love the texture of the gown with sheer elements at play and the way she styled it with sleek, centre-parted hair, shimmery gold smokey eyes and nude lips is commendable.
-It’s nice to see that she kept her accessories to a minimum with just a statement ring from Chopard.
+It’s nice to see that she accessorised her look with diamond jewellery from Chopard.

 Sheer happiness! #Diva #SonamAtCannes #LifeAtCannes @sonamakapoor pic.twitter.com/FgMtWyLP28